 Global Intelligence files

-Google Translate is a tool that has growing usage, sparking subtle semantic confusion among business correspondence, journalism, and everyday life around the world.
-The content that is retranslated and reinterpreted is taken from excerpts of the hundreds of e-mails of the intelligence company STRAFTOR Wikileaks had released in the past few years.
+The content that is retranslated and reinterpreted is taken from excerpts of the hundreds of e-mails of the intelligence company STRAFTOR Wikileaks had released in the past years.
 Apparently STRATFOR has been Google Translating large amounts of data, while investigating confidential information of interest to their clients in the East and Middle East.
 Apparently they were also not encrypting their emails, which allowed the content of the emails to be accessible in the first place.

-Exercises in style bring this method a step forward and continue translating content that is of interest, such as emails referring to their many peculiar strategies of generating intelligence.
+Exercises in style brings this method a step forward, translating content that is of interest, such as emails referring to their many peculiar strategies of generating intelligence.
 The languages for this exercise in style were chosen from the ones mentioned in the emails themselves, observing the gradual in-between steps in the process of loosing meaning.